 The Mets asked Shipley to take a step backwards, to Double-A Jackson.
 “Craig Shipley is an outstanding talent who already has made it to the big leagues,” Mets vice president Joe McIlvaine said.
 “The reason we are asking him to go to Jackson is that we already have Gregg Jefferies and Keith Miller at Tidewater and we want him to get as much playing time as he can.”
 That August, McIlvaine indicated that either Jefferies, Miller, or Shipley – “versatile young stars” – might be called up to fortify the Mets, who won the National League East that year.
 The call went to Jefferies; Shipley did not play at all in the majors in 1988, spending 89 games with Jackson and 40 with the Mets’ top farm club, Tidewater.

 During the offseason, Shipley coached the New South Wales Patriots, winners of Australia’s Claxton Shield championship tournament.
 He competed for a job with the Mets in spring training, but a bad shoulder disabled him for a month early in the 1989 season.
 He was limited to just 44 games at Tidewater, though he did make it up to New York during September, getting into four games.
 However, the 1990 season was a near-total washout, as a sore throwing arm turned out to be a slight tear in his rotator cuff that required arthroscopic surgery.
 The recovery took longer than anticipated, and he made it back for just four games with Tidewater near the end of the season.
-That December, the San Diego Padres picked him up in the minor-league draft.
+During the off-season, Shipley was also divorced.
+That December, though, the San Diego Padres picked him up in the minor-league draft.

 Shipley started the 1991 season with San Diego’s top affiliate, Las Vegas in the Pacific Coast League.
 He hit .300 in 65 games there and so the big club called him up in late July.
 He got into 37 games over the remainder of the season, hitting .275 in 91 at-bats.
 A highlight was his first big-league home run, off Cincinnati’s Tom Browning on September 28 at Riverfront Stadium.
 Craig said, “It’s just a good feeling.
 I guess if you play long enough, you’re going to get one. . .Sometimes I doubted I’d ever play again.”